 When does voting take place?

-Voting is open between 8.00am on February 17 to 3.00pm on February 20 online at www.leicesterunion.com/vote .
+Voting is open between 8.00am on March 1 to midday on Friday March 5 online at www.leicesterunion.com/vote .
 Voting is conducted under the Single Transferable Voting (STV) system, further details of how this works can be found at https://www.leicesterunion.com/voice/elections/elections/single-transferable-voting/

 What are the key rules within the election?

 - Any reports from students that they felt as though they were pressured to vote against their true intentions will be treated extremely seriously, it is also not permitted to vote on someone elses behalf.
 You have to be particuarly careful in this respect when students are using electronic devices ensuring that students are able to complete their vote in confidence and without undue pressure

 What constitutes as pre-campaigning?